The College of Humanities Graduate Student Research Grants Program is designed to support innovative humanities research in the coming year.

 The following are eligible to apply for a COH Graduate Student Research Grant:

-For our international students: if you receive an award, depending on the funding (for instance, if it is for a conference or salary), there may be tax implications that you will need to be aware of.
+For our international students: if you receive an award, depending on the funding (for instance, if it is for a conference or compensation), there may be tax implications that you will need to be aware of.
 If you have questions, please work with the Bursar’s Office to gain clarification.

 Proposals that demonstrate strength in one or more of the following will likely be particularly competitive: